jarilammi/lutheran.radio/README.md

 The app implements certificate pinning to prevent man-in-the-middle (MITM) attacks.
 This is achieved by:

-1. Generating a SHA-512 hash of the server's public key during development
+1. Generating a SHA-256 hash of the server's public key during development
-2. Embedding this hash in the app
+2. Embedding this hash in the app's Info.plist file under NSAppTransportSecurity
 3. Verifying the server's public key hash during each connection
-4. Preventing redirects to maintain connection integrity with the fixed endpoint
+4. Including subdomains in the pinning configuration

 ### Implementation Note

-While the codebase uses SHA-512 for certificate pinning, this is intentional and secure.
-Some security scanners may flag this as a potential issue because SHA-512 would be inappropriate for password hashing (where computationally expensive algorithms like bcrypt should be used).
-However, for certificate pinning:

-- SHA-512 is cryptographically secure and appropriate for integrity verification
+The app uses SHA-256 with Base64 encoding for certificate pinning, as specified in the Info.plist under `NSPinnedLeafIdentities`.
+This is a cryptographically secure choice for public key pinning because:

+- SHA-256 provides sufficient collision resistance for this use case
-- Fast hash computation is desired since it occurs on every connection
+- Fast hash computation is desirable since verification occurs on every connection
-- The use case is fundamentally different from password hashing
+- The pinned value is a public key hash, not a password or sensitive data requiring slower hashing algorithms
+- Base64 encoding ensures consistent representation across platforms

+The configuration also:
+- Applies to all subdomains of lutheran.radio (`NSIncludesSubdomains` set to true)
+- Enforces a minimum TLS version of 1.3 (`NSTemporaryExceptionMinimumTLSVersion`)
+- Requires forward secrecy (`NSTemporaryExceptionRequiresForwardSecrecy`)

 ### Verifying the Certificate Hash

-To verify or update the certificate hash:
+To verify or update the certificate hash for lutheran.radio:

 ```bash
 openssl s_client -connect livestream.lutheran.radio:8443 -servername livestream.lutheran.radio < /dev/null 2>/dev/null \